|

 Darwinia citriodora 'Seaspray' (UCSC) (Lemon-scented Myrtle) - A dense low mounding shrub to 1 to 2 feet tall by 2 to 3 feet wide with aromatic pale green leaves from Western Australia.
 In winter through spring appear green and orange-red flowers that darken with age.
 Plant in part sun to dappled shade or in full sun in cooler gardens or where the root zone is shaded.
 Best in well-drained soils with regular irrigation.
 Hardy to frost and tolerant of seaside conditions if protected from direct ocean spray.
 A very durable shrub that tolerates a wide range of conditions.
 Also marketed in Australia as Darwinia citriodora prostrate and 'Austraflora Seaspray'.
 Introduced in the United States by the University of California Santa Cruz Koala Blooms Program in fall 2005 as Darwinia citriodora 'Seaspray'.
 This plant is available from San Marcos Growers, Rosendale Nursery, Suncrest Nursery, Native Sons and Monterey Bay Nursery.

-Information displayed on this page about Darwinia citriodora 'Seaspray' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Darwinia citriodora 'Seaspray' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |